DSOlab/ggeodesy/readme.md

 ## Introduction

 This is a C++ library meant to provide implementations of the most commonly used geodetic calculations.
-The whole library is wrapped around the `ngpt` namespace.
+The whole library is wrapped around the `dso` namespace.

 ## Compilation / Installation